bburns/LanguageModels/doc/report/Report.md

 handle data sparsity and allow more of the context to affect the prediction [Bengio2003].

-The problem is basically a supervised learning task, and any text can be used to train and evaluate the models - we'll be using a simple story of ___ words for testing, and a million words from books digitized by the Gutenberg Project for more complete evaluation.
-Others use larger corpora, e.g. Google's __, __, __.
+The problem is a supervised learning task, and any text can be used to train and evaluate the models - we'll be using a million words from books digitized by the Gutenberg Project for evaluation.
+Others use larger corpora, e.g. Google's __, __, __. [cite papers] Depending on the problem domain, different corpora might be more appropriate, e.g. training on a chat/texting corpus would be good for a phone text entry application.
-[cite papers]

 ### Problem Statement